Who should participate in the IHPAT Program?

 The analytes covered under the IHPAT Program include metals, silica, asbestos, solvents, and diffusive sampler badges.
 Laboratories that elect to enroll in the diffusive sampler program do so through the IHPAT Program.

 IHPAT rounds occur four times a year.
-Diffusive Sampler rounds occur twice a year and coincide with the even numbered IHPAT rounds.
+Diffusive Sampler rounds occur twice a year and coincide with the even-numbered IHPAT rounds.
+Airborne Particulate rounds occur twice a year and coincide with the odd-numbered IHPAT rounds.

 Number of Samples